C. Herbert Finch Online Publication Award

 Submission Guidelines for the C. Herbert Finch Award

-The Finding Aids Award Committee will award a prize honoring online publications, including virtual exhibitions, web sites and web pages devoted to the promotion and use of archival materials, created by individuals or institutions in the MARAC region.
+The Finding Aids Award Committee will award a prize honoring online publications, including digital exhibitions, LibGuides, web sites and web pages devoted to the promotion and use of archival materials, created by individuals or institutions in the MARAC region.

 The Finding Aids Award Committee will accept submissions or nominations for the C. Herbert Finch Award.
-(Note: An online publication that is primarily a finding aid is not eligible for the Finch Award but may be nominated for the Finding Aids Award.)
+(Note: An online publication that is primarily a finding aid is not eligible for the Finch Award but may be nominated for the Finding Aids Award.
+An article (e.g. blog post, journal article, newsletter, etc.) is also not eligible.)

 Eligibility

-To be eligible for the award, an online publication must have a stable internet address and must have been published between July 1 and June 30.
+To be eligible for the award, an online publication must have a stable internet address and must have been published within the last year (between January and December; see below for notes on 2026 eligibility)

 Evaluation